Mahmudul-Hasan-24/Mahmudul-Hasan-24/README.md

 # 💫 About Me:
-I am pursuing Master´s of Computational Social System (Business Analytics) at University of Graz and Technical University of Graz.<br>
+I am pursuing Master´s of Computational Social System (Business Analytics) at University of Graz and Technical University of Graz with skills in Python, data analysis and forecasting.
+Passionate about business analytics and data-driven development.
+Actively seeking roles where I can turn data into actionable insights.<br>

 ## 🌐 Socials: